 Cinnamon Applesauce Ornaments

-- Combine ingredients in a medium-sized mixing bowl and stir carefully until well blended.
+- Begin making your cinnamon applesauce ornaments by combining ingredients in a medium-sized mixing bowl and stir carefully until well blended.

 - After shapes are cut out, leave ornaments alone for about 10 hours.
 Very carefully flip ornaments every 10-12 hours until completely dry.
 This will take about 2-3 days.